patrickbucher/tpop/notes/chapter02.md

 | 4 |  24 |  16 |
 | 5 | 120 |  32 |

-The `examples` folder contains `permutationsort.c`, which sorts an array of ten integers using permutation sort.
+The `src` folder contains `permutationsort.c`, which sorts an array of ten integers using permutation sort.
 The program requires more than 500 megabytes and takes more than a second to sort the array of ten elements.